-- 99. Seeds of the GM sorghum could be dispersed outside the trial sites by wind or water, by human activity or by animal activity.
-Viable seed for dispersal would be present at the trial site after sowing and once the grain has matured. - 100.
-Sorghum seeds are not usually spread by wind as cultivated sorghum has non-shattering seed heads and the seeds lack specialised structures to aid windborne dispersal (OGTR, 2017).
+99. Seeds of the GM sorghum could be dispersed outside the trial sites by wind or water, by human activity or by animal activity.
+Viable seed for dispersal would be present at the trial site after sowing and once the grain has matured.

+100. Sorghum seeds are not usually spread by wind as cultivated sorghum has non-shattering seed heads and the seeds lack specialised structures to aid windborne dispersal (OGTR, 2017).
 It is possible that GM sorghum seeds could be dispersed by high winds if a severe storm occurred while mature seed was present.
 Sorghum seeds on the soil surface could also be transported by water during heavy runoff or flooding.
-The applicant reports that the Gatton site is approximately 300 m from the nearest waterway, which would minimise the potential for seed dispersal through flooding. - 101.
-The proposed field trial would occur at a research station, and only people conducting dealings would enter the site.
+The applicant reports that the Gatton site is approximately 300 m from the nearest waterway, which would minimise the potential for seed dispersal through flooding.

+101. The proposed field trial would occur at a research station, and only people conducting dealings would enter the site.
 The applicant proposes that all equipment or clothing used in contact with the GMOs would be cleaned before removal from a trial site or use for other purposes.
 Transport of GM sorghum seeds to and from the trial sites would be conducted in accordance with the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs.
-These controls would minimise the likelihood of dispersal of GM sorghum seeds from the trial site by people. - 102.
-The applicant has proposed that the GM sorghum would not be used as livestock feed, thus livestock would not be permitted to enter the trial site, and the grain would not be taken off-site for use in feed.
+These controls would minimise the likelihood of dispersal of GM sorghum seeds from the trial site by people.

+102. The applicant has proposed that the GM sorghum would not be used as livestock feed, thus livestock would not be permitted to enter the trial site, and the grain would not be taken off-site for use in feed.
 Native or exotic animals, such as birds, feral pigs or deer, rabbits, rodents and seed-eating ants could enter the trial site.
-Some of these may carry seed off the trial site and hoard it; others may eat seed at the trial site and excrete viable seeds in the wider environment. - 103.
-Ants may transport seeds to nest sites approximately two metres on average, but larger distances of over 80 m have also been reported (Gómez and Espadaler, 2013).
+Some of these may carry seed off the trial site and hoard it; others may eat seed at the trial site and excrete viable seeds in the wider environment.

+103. Ants may transport seeds to nest sites approximately two metres on average, but larger distances of over 80 m have also been reported (Gómez and Espadaler, 2013).
 Mice are likely to consume sorghum seed on site but they can also collect and carry seed over distances estimated as up to 50 m (Andersson and de Vicente, 2010).
 The applicant proposes to control rodents in the trial site by baiting.
 In addition, any seed that is transported a few metres from the parent plant would still be located within areas of the trial site where the applicant proposes to monitor and destroy volunteers (see Chapter 3, Section 3.1.1).

-- 104. A few Northern Hemisphere bird species hoard or cache seeds (Cummings et al., 2008).
-It is not known whether any Australian birds carry seeds away for later consumption. - 105.
-However, birds, including cockatoos and corellas (ABC Rural news, 2014), and other animals, including feral pigs (The Chronicle, 2017), are known to feed on grain sorghum seed in Queensland.
+104. Birds, including cockatoos and corellas (ABC Rural news, 2014), and other animals, including feral pigs (The Chronicle, 2017), are known to feed on grain sorghum seed in Queensland.
 If a proportion of mature sorghum seed can survive digestion without losing viability, this seed could be dispersed in excreta.
 When pigs eat whole cereal grain, some of the grain passes through undigested and appears as whole grains in manure (Morgan, 2013).
 Whole sorghum grain may well remain viable after passage through mammalian digestive tracts as germination of sorghum seeds from deer excreta has been reported (Myers et al., 2004).
 However, chickens efficiently digest whole sorghum seeds, partially because feed does not leave the chicken gizzard until it has been broken down into small particles (Rodgers et al., 2005).
-Based on the limited evidence available, it seems that sorghum seed dispersal via birds is unlikely, while sorghum seed dispersal via ingestion by mammals is plausible. - 106.
-The applicant proposes that the trial site would be enclosed in bird-proof netting which would exclude birds and many other animals, including large mammals.
-This would minimise the potential for seed dispersal by animals.
+Based on the limited evidence available, it seems that sorghum seed dispersal via birds is unlikely, while sorghum seed dispersal via ingestion by mammals is plausible.